Zeyu-Zhu/PGCU/README.md

 Just simply replace the original upsampling method with PGCU.
 ## How to change scale factor in PGCU?
 PGCU is designed to upsample the LRMS to the scale of PAN.
 The only thing need to change is the difference between the number of DownSamplingBlock for F and G.

-A real example can be seen in model/PanNet.py, in which PanNet is the original pan-sharpening method and PanNet* is the method whose upsampling component is replaced by PGCU